askoufis/dotfiles/README.md

 ## Bootstrapping

-If you're installing dotfiles to a machine for the first time, there's a few things you need to do in order to bootstrap the plugins for various programs.
+After installing dotfiles to a machine for the first time, there's a few things you need to do in order to bootstrap the plugins for various programs.

 1. Install [fisher]